-Master Protocol: Antimicrobials supplied in community pharmacies in Eastern Europe and Central Asia following the COVID-19 pandemic
+Study Protocol: Antimicrobials supplied in community pharmacies in Georgia following the COVID-19 pandemic

 Part 1

 Project summary

 During the COVID-19 health crisis, community pharmacists in the European Region are likely to have had an enhanced role in supporting health care systems overburdened managing seriously ill patients.
 Those unwell may have visited pharmacies first, seeking professional advice on the management of their symptoms as well as ongoing treatments for existing conditions.
 For many of these countries, despite legislation for prescription only supply of antimicrobials, in reality, pharmacies are the first and often only available option, particularly in rural areas.
 As countries transition from the immediate impacts of the COVID-19 pandemic, health systems will need to adapt to ongoing prevention and then management of possible subsequent waves of COVID-19 infection while at the same time trying to provide routine health care services for preventive, acute and chronic medical conditions.